-“By taking the time to listen and communicate, we can create a better and more supportive environment within healthcare,” says Sean Nolan, Chief at Blink.
+"By taking the time to listen and communicate, we can create a better and more supportive environment within healthcare," says Sean Nolan, CEO at Blink.

-The survey goes on to state that through more effective communication, leaders feel more connected to their frontline, and frontline employees feel valued and listened to.
-This results in higher retention, increased productivity and better two-way conversations.
+Through more effective communication, leaders feel more connected to their frontline, and frontline employees feel valued and listened to.
+This results in higher retention, increased productivity, and better two-way conversations.

 Making healthcare workers feel heard needs to be a priority for any healthcare organization.
 By listening to their feedback and acting on it, you will be able to create a more supportive workplace culture that retains top talent — leading to reduced costs associated with employee turnover.